eser/golang-service-template/pkg/bliss/logfx/README.md

 ## Overview

 The **logfx** package is a configurable logging solution leverages the `log/slog` of the standard library for structured logging.
-It includes pretty-printing options and a fx module for the `go.uber.org/fx` framework.
+It includes pretty-printing options and a fx module for the `bliss/di` package.
 The package also has extensive tests to ensure reliability and correctness, covering configuration parsing, handler behavior and the custom error formatting logic.

 The documentation below provides an overview of the package, its types, functions, and usage examples.
 For more detailed information, refer to the source code and tests.

 ## Configuration